What Is NIL and How Does the RallyFuel Platform Work?

 Practical takeaways: California’s precedent matters, Arizona and New Mexico protect scholarships and in-game integrity, Oregon enforces royalties, and Nevada stresses education and reporting.

-Rallyfuel supports royalty tracking, disclosure scheduling, and conflict checks so you can meet state laws and protect athlete rights with confidence.
+RallyFuel enables royalty tracking, disclosure scheduling, and conflict reviews, helping you comply with state regulations and safeguard athlete rights with confidence.

-Midwest and Great Plains: Institutional Support and Disclosure Rules
+Midwest and Great Plains: School Involvement and Disclosure Regulations

 A midwestern approach blends campus help with tight reporting so athletes and programs stay compliant and competitive.